sayanta01/JS/notes/fullstackopen/04-testing-server-user-administration/04-token-authentication.md

 # Full Lifecycle of Authentication
 ## Register
-- User provide username/password
+User provide username/password
+    ↓
-- Server hashes password with bcrypt and saves user to database
+Server hashes password with bcrypt and saves user to database
+    ↓
-- Send success response to client
+Send 201 response to client
 ## Login
-- User send username/password
+User send username/password
+    ↓
-- Server finds user and checks password using bcrypt.compare()
+Server finds user and checks password using bcrypt.compare()
+- if invalid, send 401 response to client
-- if valid, generates JWT token with user's ID, and send token to client
+- if valid, generates JWT token with user's ID, and send token to client ↓
 - Client store it in (localStorage or React state)
 ## Access Protected Routes (Authorization) 🚂
-- Client send token in the Authorization header (Bearer <token>)
+Client send token in the Authorization header (Bearer <token>)
+    ↓
-- Server extract and verifies token with jwt.verify() (tokenExtractor)
+Server extract and verifies token with jwt.verify() (tokenExtractor)
-- if valid, extract user ID > Attach to request object (userExtractor)
+- if valid, extract user ID > Attach to request object (userExtractor) ↓
-- Grant access to route handler
+Grant access to route handler

 ## Extra
 - Routes need to identify who's making the request (DRY)
 - Access Control Models (like Role-Based Access Control)